 - burnt umber

 - burnt sienna

-These colors were wiped with a cloth before dry to create a light, more even stain on the canvas.
+These colors are wiped with a cloth before dry to create a light, more even stain on the canvas.

 Red is one of my favorite colors to use as a ground.
 I love the energy it infuses into my painting, especially when you are using a limited palette.
-The red is also a mid value making it easier to judge the values of your light and dark colors.
+The red is also mid-value, making it easier to judge the values of your light and dark colors.
 (I do not wipe it down.
 I like the solid red peeking through)